kraken-php/framework/README.md

 ## Requirements

-* PHP v5.5, v5.6 or v7.0+,
+* PHP-5.5, PHP-5.6 or PHP-7.0+,
-* [Pthreads](http://php.net/manual/en/book.pthreads.php) extension enabled (only if you want to use Threads),
+* [Pthreads](http://php.net/manual/en/book.pthreads.php) extension enabled (only if you want to use threading),
 * UNIX or ~~Windows~~ OS.

 ## Installation and Official Documentation

 Documentation for the framework can be found in the [official documentation][2] page.
-To see installation instructions, please check out our [pre-configured application](https://github.com/kraken-php/kraken) or go to [installation guide][3].
+To see installation instructions, please check out our [default application](https://github.com/kraken-php/kraken) or go to [installation guide][3].

 ## Frequently Asked Questions